Houttuynia

 Houttuynia is a genus of two species in the Saururaceae native to Southeast Asia.
 One species, H. cordata, is widely cultivated as a culinary herb.
 The genus was originally described in 1783 by Carl Peter Thunberg when he formally described H. cordata as the only species.
 It remained a monotypic genus until 2001 when Zheng Yin Zhu and Shi Liang Zhang discovered and described a second species native to China, H. emeiensis but the validity still unestablished.
-It was named after Martinus Houttuyn.
+It was named after Dutch naturalist Martinus Houttuyn.